A brief history

 - Application Form

 - Letter of recommendation from the Rector/Vicar or Youth Leader

 - Letter of reference the student’s guidance counselor and transcript with SAT/ACT form

 - A completed financial aid form –Page 1 only with your EFC amount. (can be obtained from student’s high school guidance department)

-Your application and additional information must be postmarked no later than April 6, 2018 (Deadline extended: May 1, 2018).
+Your application and additional information must be postmarked no later than April 1, 2019.
 You are responsible for ensuring that all items are sent in by the deadline.